GioiaMancini/BinaryLanguageDetection/README.md

 curl -X "POST" "http://127.0.0.1:5000/predict" -H "accept: application/json" -H "Content-Type: application/json" -d @curl_request.json
 ```
 N.B.: If you want to test sentences with accented characters, please use a json file as the one provided in the main folder (`curl_request.json`).
-N.B.: If you encounter any issue in running the server in your local machine (this solution has been developed and tested in Windows, so there could be conflicts in installed dependencies due to different OS environments), please refer to the following instruction and use the docker image provided at [this link](https://hub.docker.com/r/gioiamancini/binarylanguagedetection).
+N.B.: If you encounter any issue in running the server in your local machine (this solution has been developed and tested in Windows, so there could be conflicts in installed dependencies due to different OS environments), please refer to the previous instructions and use the docker image provided at [this link](https://hub.docker.com/r/gioiamancini/binarylanguagedetection).

 # Usage - Machine Learning Model